 Sneezewort is an attractive perennial plant that thrives on clay and tolerates acidic soils.

-This downy perennial wildflower, typically 30 cm tall but occasionally exceeding 0.5m, has apungent scent (hence its common name).
+This downy perennial wildflower, typically 30 cm tall but occasionally exceeding 0.5m, has a pungent scent (hence its common name).
+The flowers have eight or sometimes more white (never pink) barrel-shaped petals (outer rays) around a disc of tubular florets.

 Many other common names have been given to this wildflower including Sneezeweed Yarrow, Bastard Pellitory, Wild Pellitory, and White Tansy.

-Less common than its close relative Yarrow, Sneezewort is found troughout Britain and Ireland as well as on mainland Europe.
+Less common than its close relative Yarrow, Sneezewort is found throughout Britain and Ireland as well as on mainland Europe.

 The flowers first appear in July and sneezewort usually continues blooming into September.